 History: As part of the war on poverty during the 1960s, government funded programs were established to provide legal services to poor and disadvantaged people.
 Many of these programs were located on or near Indian reservations. >>

-The Native American Rights Fund (NARF) is a non-profit 501c(3) organization that provides legal representation and technical assistance to Indian tribes, organizations and individuals nationwide - a constituency that often lacks access to the justice system.
+The Native American Rights Fund (NARF) is a non-profit 501c(3) organization that provides legal representation and technical assistance to Indian tribes, organizations, and individuals nationwide - a constituency that often lacks access to the justice system.
 NARF focuses on applying existing laws and treaties to guarantee that national and state governments live up to their legal obligations.

 The staff of NARF, many of whom are Native American, use their understanding of Indian legal issues to assist tribes in negotiating with individuals, companies and governmental agencies.
 With credibility built over forty years, NARF has become a respected consultant to policy makers and others engaged in drafting legislation.
 As a consensus builder, NARF works with religious, civil rights, and other Native American organizations to shape the laws that will help assure the civil and religious rights of all Native Americans.
-This emphasis helps tribes in all fifty states to develop strong self-governance, sound economic development, prudent natural resources management and positive social development.
+This emphasis helps tribes in all fifty states to develop strong self-governance, sound economic development, prudent natural resources management, and positive social development.

 Over the past four decades Indian law has dramatically changed.
 It has become a recognized specialty with a well documented body of statues and case law.
 In the 1970's and the early 1980's, courts were generally receptive to Indian rights cases.
 However, since the mid to late 1980's, an increasingly conservative federal bench has made Indian rights cases more difficult to win.
 Combined with the huge cost of litigation - in time and in money - this means NARF and its Indian clients are always attuned to opportunities for negotiation, consensus, and settlement.

-The Native American Rights Fund is headquartered in Boulder, Colorado with branch offices in Washington, D.C. and Anchorage, Alaska.
+The Native American Rights Fund is headquartered in Boulder, Colorado, with branch offices in Washington, D.C., and Anchorage, Alaska.

 NARF is governed by a volunteer board of directors composed of thirteen Native Americans from different tribes throughout the country with a variety of expertises in Indian matters.
-A staff of twelve attorneys handles about fifty major cases at any given time, with most of the cases taking several years to resolve.
+A staff of sixteen attorneys handles over fifty major cases at any given time, with most of the cases taking several years to resolve.
 Cases are accepted on the basis of their breadth and potential importance in setting precedents and establishing important principles of Indian law.

 How NARF Has Helped

 Throughout its history, NARF has impacted tens of thousands of Indian people in its work for more than 250 tribes.
-Some examples of the results include
+Some examples of the results include:

 - Protecting and establishing the inherent sovereignty of tribes